 - 20. If the applicant State will be engaging another State agency, UN agency, regional organisation, academic institute, or civil society organisation to help to implement the project, it should indicate 'yes'. - 21.
-If the applicant State intends to implement the proposed project without assistance from an external organisation or entity, it should indicate 'no'. - 22. \Please note: If an implementing partner will be involved in the project and the proposed project is approved, the applicant State will be required to provide a copy of the Memorandum of Understanding, Letter of Intent, or some other document that confirms, in writing, the agreement between the applicant State and the implementing partner with respect to their roles and responsibilities in implementing the project, as well as the disbursement of funds.
-Applicants are encouraged to agree the terms of the arrangement between the applicant State and the implement between the applicant State and the implement between the applicant state and the implementing partner (s) as early as possible in the project process and in advance of submitting the VTF application if possible in order to avoid delays in finalising the project documentation and project start date if the project is approved by the VTF Selection Committee.
+If the applicant State intends to implement the proposed project without assistance from an external organisation or entity, it should indicate 'no'. - 22.
+Please note: If an implementing partner will be involved in the project and the proposed project is approved, the applicant State will be required to provide a copy of the Memorandum of Understanding, Letter of Intent, or some other document that confirms, in writing, the agreement between the applicant State and the implementing partner with respect to their roles and responsibilities in implementing the project, as well as the disbursement of funds.
+Applicants are encouraged to agree the terms of the arrangement between the applicant State and the implementing partner(s) as early as possible in the project process and in advance of submitting the VTF application if possible in order to avoid delays in finalising the project documentation and project start date if the project is approved by the VTF Selection Committee.